apache/flink/docs/scala_api_guide.md

 }
 ```

-Same as any Stratosphere job a Scala job consists of one or several data
+Same as any Flink job a Scala job consists of one or several data
 sources, one or several data sinks and operators in between these that transform
 data.
 Together these parts are referred to as the data flow graph.
 It dictates
 the way data is passed when a job is executed.

-When using Scala in Stratosphere an important concept to grasp is that of the
+When using Scala in Flink an important concept to grasp is that of the
 `DataSet`. `DataSet` is an abstract concept that represents actual data sets at
 runtime and which has operations that transform data to create a new transformed
 data set.
 In this example the `TextFile("/some/input")` call creates a